banyancomputer/dataprep-iac/README.md

 Assumes Ubuntu 22.04 LTS.
 ## ansible

+A library of ansible scripts for managing dependencies, services, users, and tasks.

 [//]: # (## terraform)

 ## hosts

+A set of hosts we can target.

 ## env

-Used to configure commands to run on remote machines.
+Used to configure tasks submitted to hosts

-## utils

 ## scripts

+Helper scripts to run against hosts

 ### benchmark

-Used to configure, generate data for, and run large scale benchmarks on `dataprep` tool.
+Used to configure, generate data for, and run large benchmarks on the `dataprep` tool.
-Can target local machines or remote instances.
 See the [README](_benchmark/README.md) for more information.

 ### demo